 Table 1 lists the required sample containers, preservatives and recommended maximum holding times for samples.
-Sample containers provided by the laboratory will be purchased commercially from I-Chem, Eagle Pitcher, or another equivalent source.
+Sample containers will be provided by the laboratory.

 6.3 Sample Handling and Storage

 In the field, each sampler container will be marked with the sampling location number, date and time of sample collection.
 All sample containers will be wiped with clean paper towels, securely packed in zipper-sealed plastic bags, and placed into coolers that are properly chilled at less than 6°C.